benchristel/process-to-processes/src/index.md

   - Technique: Parse, Don't Validate
   - Technique: Treat All Exceptions as Fatal (at some level of abstraction)
   - Technique: No Checked Exceptions
+  - Technique: Start TDDing from the strongest center (middle-out TDD)
 - Working on a Team
   - View: a team is a group of people with a common goal
   - View: Velocity